How To Build A Water Storage System For Long-Term Emergencies

 6. Large Containers (i.e., Water Tanks)

-But if you have a water tank hooked up, you will be set on drinkable, usable water for a long time.
+But if you have a large water tank you will be set for a long time.

-Large water tanks can hold 1,500 to tens of thousands of gallons.
+The larger water tanks can hold up to tens of thousands of gallons.

 This is pretty much the ultimate long-term water storage tool.